Running Faster

 Recruit a Marie (or whatever you like to call me)

-Two or more of you should run together and on the way out give someone the responsibility of timing you and setting the pace and doing the pushing and letting you know how you’re going, then on the way back make someone else Marie and it’s their job to get you back in the required time.
+This is a good one if you run with a buddy or two- on the way out give your running buddy the responsibility of timing you and setting the pace and doing the pushing and letting you know how you’re going, what pace you are at etc- they are the pacer or coach if you like- then on the way back make yourself Marie and it’s your job to set the pace, push and encourage.
 This is a good thing as it shares the responsibility, it take the pressure off so all you have to do is what you’re told.
+Its like having a coach when you are running- and coaching really does work.

 Break up your long run